daft-engineers/vocoder/README.md

 # Contributions

 Contributions must be made in the form of a pull request and must pass the unit tests and validation suite.
-Any contrbutions must be licenceable under the 2.0.
+Any contrbutions must be licenceable under the MPL 2.0.

 # Licence